Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 What is the 10-year property price prediction for Abu Dhabi as of 2026?

-As of early 2026, Abu Dhabi property prices are expected to grow by a cumulative 45% to 70% over the next 10 years, reaching January 2036.
+As of 2026, Abu Dhabi residential property prices are expected to be about 85% higher over the next 10 years in our central long-term forecast.

-This works out to a projected average annual appreciation rate of roughly 3.8% to 5.5% over the decade.
+This equals an average annual appreciation rate of roughly 6% to 7% for Abu Dhabi residential property over the next decade.

 What long-term economic factors will shape property prices in Abu Dhabi?